 The ARC-11D Drilling Machine consists of a reinforced steel base that supports a servo-driven vertical lift bed.
 The lift bed supports the perforated pipe as well as a servo-driven headstock with a self-centering 3-jaw lathe chuck.
 Headstock centerline adjustment and pipe horizontal positioning are completely programmable and are servo-controlled for accurate drill positioning.
 The machine bed has an integrated coolant recovery system that runs the length of the spindles.
 The multi-head drilling system incorporates 36 spindles attached to a reinforced backplate.

-The automatic deburring machine consists of a base frame that contains reinforced steel to support a deburring of pip.
+The automatic deburring machine consists of a base frame that contains reinforced steel to support a deburring of pipe.
 The deburring tool is a 45’ pipe with a wire brush or ball hone rotated by a motor that can be rotated in both directions.
 The deburring tool is pushed by a travel carriage along with a 45-foot rail system into the ID of the pipe.
 The pipe is held by pneumatic self-centering pipe clamps that can pneumatically retract for loading/unloading purposes.
 A PLC is utilized for the controls of the machine.

 The ARC-11I Sand Screen Inspection System ensures precision and quality through a specially designed automated inspection process.
 The system rotates screen pipe on a series of motor-driven pipe rollers as a TDI Line Scan Camera travels by carriage across the extent of the inspection area.
 Using 3 axes of motion and an intuitive operator interface, the system can move the camera closer to the screen, focus, and inspect up to 40 feet of screen pipe.
 The system collects, analyzes, and archives images simultaneously in one pass to maximize efficiency.